Hilton High School

 Hilton High School is part of the student Hilton Central School District, a public school system based in Hilton, a suburb of Rochester, New York.
 Hilton High School offers an International Baccalaureate Diploma, and the school has made Newsweek 's Top 1,200 schools in the United States each year since 2005, when they ranked at number 989.
 Hilton High School has a high graduation rate of 92% (2017–18) and is ranked in the top 200 in the state of New York and eighth of approximately 20 schools in Monroe County, New York.

 Achievements

 The first Hilton Schools Regents Diploma student, Jennie Mitchell, graduated in 1899.
 In 1949, more than 20 one-room schoolhouses and the "Henry Street School" were centralized.

 Sports

 In March 2005, as a part of its Capital Bond Project, Hilton added an Aquatic Center at Merton Williams Middle School.
 This center replaced the old five-lane pool.
 This eight-lane pool with an attached diving well and two diving boards includes bleachers for 240 spectators and an electronic scoreboard.

-The Cadets football team are perennial contenders for sectional titles.